 The California Missions Research Report

-A better way to have students learn critical lessons about the impact of of the missions on the people and the land, both positive and negative.
+A better way to have students learn critical lessons about the impact of of the missions on the people and the land, is through research and writing.
+They’ll learn there is a diverse narrative, both positive and negative.

-As students research the missions, they’re not only learning basics, such as the timeline, the events around each mission.
-They also are learning to use their critical thinking muscles.
-Two good questions to include in a California missions report are these:
+As students research the missions, they’re learning about the Spanish presence in California, such as the timelines and events around each mission.
+They’re also learning to use their critical thinking muscles.
+How did the missions affect the people already living here in California?
+Why did Spain want to build missions here?
+Two inquiry based questions that should be included in a California missions report are these:

 - What were the positive impacts of the California Missions?